GariestGary/GariestGary.github.io/docs/toolbox/toolbox-settings.md

 To delete pool, simply click button with trash icon.

-You can also search necessary pool by writing its tag in search field.
+You can search necessary pool by writing its tag in search field.

 ###Audio Player